Hengle/Folkvangr/Pipeline/3D Pipeline Development.md

 ## Pipeline Overview

+The purpose of establishing a pipeline is that ideally it is preferable to avoid Crunch as much as possible, especially in the early development cycle.

+Preplanning as much as possible will hopefully cut down on wasted time, redesigns, and redundancies, as well as reduce the amount of time needed to get a working build implemented.

+## Priorities

 Some assets will be reused or tweaked in subsequent levels.
 To maximize proficiency, certain assets will need to be produced first before moving on to custom or low-priority features.

 For the trailer proof of concept, only the essentials for a minimum viable product are needed.